Turkish Bath Culture

 Hammams are located in cities, towns, and some villages and were open to everyone.
 As a public sphere in social life, it helped to maintain the Ottoman Empire for centuries.
 Hammams played a more significant role in the social lives of women than men.
 Contrary to the traditions of men's baths, women joined the baths in groups.
-Preparations before going to the hammam were also a social activity on their own, and was a complete ritual.

 Every family had a pair of 'bath bowls' in keeping with its taste and degree of wealth, the larger one for the men, the smaller for the women.
 Bath bowls came in several varieties: fat and round bowls of silver, bronze or copper, decorated with reliefs, inlays or fish.

 The soap dish was a lidded container with a handle on top, oval-shaped, with holes in the bottom like a sieve.
 Soap, combs, and rubbing and lathering mitts were placed inside it.
 There was also a metal container in the shape of a pumpkin for keeping jewelry after getting undressed in the bath.